 2.1 What is the goal(s) of the Community Outreach Camp?

-The main goal(s) of the ‘Community Outreach Camp’ is to expand the generic understanding of art and trans culture, to introduce diverse forms of art, activism and raise awareness in grassroots level.
-Followings are the numeric goals of the community outreach camp.
+The main goal(s) of the ‘Community Outreach Camp’ is to expand the generic understanding of art and trans culture, to introduce diverse forms of art, activism and raise awareness at the grassroots level.
+The followings are the numeric goals of the community outreach camp.

-- To transform public spaces into something cool, artistic that might change the perceptions of the public and viewers about given subject and topics that the themes of the artistic work created.
+- To transform public spaces into something cool, artistic that might change the perceptions of the public and viewers about the given subject and topics that the themes of the artwork created.

 - To inspire young people from diverse backgrounds to make visual arts a part of their lives.